smbanx/ECS251/README.md

 [Strace Visualization](https://github.com/smbanx/ECS251/blob/main/tools/Strace_Visualization.ipynb) run this file with strace results to generate pie graph and syscall by time visualizations

 [Strace Parser](strace_parser) Parse Strace results into .json file with PID, Syscall, Arguments, and Return Value for further processing.

+[Clean Logs](https://github.com/smbanx/ECS251/blob/main/tools/clean_logs.py) filter the same strace logs from two different strace outputs so that we can work on different syscalls.